 Revise and Practice Important Numerical Questions (6 pm to 8 pm)

-As quantitative aptitude section is one of the most difficult sections, the candidates need to be properly prepared with all the concepts.
+As the quantitative aptitude section is one of the most difficult sections, the candidates need to be properly prepared with all the concepts.
 Choose the important topics and revise those thoroughly during this time.
 After revision, it is suggested to solve some sample questions to get properly acquainted with the concepts.

 Freshen up and Have Dinner (8 pm to 9 pm)